jbaek7023/Stylee/README.md

 ## Next Step

-From this project, I've learend how to build mobile app with React Native and Django from scratch!
+I've learend how to build mobile app with React Native and Django from scratch!

 - I'm going to experience with scalable back-end system like Facebook, Pinterest, or Instagram.
 Chef and Jenkins are something that I'm learning from last summer.